turingcompl33t/site/posts/2025-11-13-makemore-bigram.md

 ## A Statistical Character Bigram Language Model

-We're moving on from the lower-level details of automatic differentiation and gradient descent via backpropagation to start focusing on building models for a more sophisticated purpose: emulation on natural language.
+We're moving on from the lower-level details of automatic differentiation and gradient descent via backpropagation to start focusing on building models for a more sophisticated purpose: emulation of natural language.
 We'll build up from a simple statistical bigram model to a modern transformer-based one.

 The content in this post is based on Andrej Karpathy's [YouTube video](https://www.youtube.com/watch?v=PaCmpygFfXo).
 The source for his original version of `makemore` is available on [GitHub](https://github.com/karpathy/makemore).